rosakettumaki/roller_coaster_story/README.md

 ***What did I learn?
 How could this be improved?***

 This is just the beginning of my journey as a data journalist, and this project was an incredibly valuable learning experience.
-I didn’t face any major issues, but there were plenty of small, frustrating challenges—especially with styling and setting up a properly functioning GitHub repository.
+I didn’t face any major issues, but there were plenty of small, frustrating challenges, especially with styling and setting up a properly functioning GitHub repository.

 With more time, I’d like to create more innovative charts and possibly include additional information about the manufacturers and costs of these roller coasters.